ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Compute Instance.md

 ## Creating a Compute Instance on Stackconsole

-This guide provides step-by-step instructions for creating a cloud server instance, which offers flexible and scalable computing power for running applications, managing volumes, and adapting resources to your needs.
+This guide provides you the step-by-step instructions for creating a cloud server instance, which offers flexible and scalable computing power for running applications, managing volumes, and adapting resources to your needs.

 - From the left-hand menu, click on the **Instances** tab.
 - You will be redirected to the **Instances** page.

 ![alt text](images/stackconsole-select-instance.png)

-- To create click the **plus (+)** button located on the right side of the Instances page.
-This will open the Instance creation menu.
+- To create click the **plus (+)** icon located on the right side of the Instances page.
+This will open the Instance creation page.

 ### Choose a Location